It's Kind of a Funny Story poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping It's Kind of a Funny Story against these established plot points, we can identify how Anna Boden utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish It's Kind of a Funny Story within the comedy genre.

 Comparative Analysis